-"Now the birth of Jesus Christ took place in this way.
-When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit.
-And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
-But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, 'Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
-She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.' " (Matthew 1:18-21)
+"Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child of the Holy Ghost.
+Then Joseph her husband, being a just man, and not willing to make her a public example, was minded to put her away privily.
+But while he thought on these things, behold, the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
+And she shall bring forth a son, and thou shalt call his name Jesus: for he shall save his people from their sins."
+(Matthew 1:18-21)